 Pistol shooter at Camp Perry

-Here in Phoenix we have a couple of small, but very active Bullseye
+Here in Phoenix we have a couple of small, but very active

 Pistol groups.
 Phoenix Rod & Gun Club (